-In this article, we will discuss the largest factors affecting the shortage and what the industry is doing to fix the problem.
+In this blog post, we will discuss the largest factors affecting the shortage and what the industry is doing to fix the problem.

-One of the largest issues influencing the driver shortage is the demographic of the current workforce, primarily age, and gender.
+One of the largest issues you should understand about the driver shortage is the demographic of the current workforce, primarily age and gender.
 The trucking industry relies heavily on male employees, 45 years of age or older.

 According to the Bureau of Labor Statistics, the average age of a commercial truck driver in the U.S. is 55 years old.
 With an alarming amount of these drivers retiring within the next 10-20 years, we are quickly approaching a dangerous cliff.
 A cliff that, if fallen off of, will hit the industry hard if new, younger workers aren't hired into the industry.
 This has proved to be difficult, though, as the Federal requirement states you must be 21 years old to hold an Interstate Commercial Divers License.
 This leaves a 3-year post-high school gap, where possible employees become distracted by new employment opportunities.

-The next topic that’s important to address is the lifestyle of a truck driver.
-For many, this lifestyle isn’t ideal and steers people away from even considering a career as a truck driver.
+The next topic you need to understand is the lifestyle of a truck driver.
+For many, this lifestyle isn't ideal and steers people away from even considering a career as a truck driver.
 Most drivers, when new to the industry, are assigned to routes that keep them on the road for extended periods of time, returning home only a few times a month.
 Adapting to living in a truck, and showering at rest areas can be difficult.

 Being on the road non-stop also limits the driver's options when it comes to nutrition.
 No one can binge on fast food and gas station snacks without some health consequences.
 Not to mention, combine that kind of eating with the sedentary lifestyle of a truck driver and the pounds will keep packing on.
 This high-calorie, high sugar diet can lead to major health problems such as diabetes, high blood pressure, and digestive issues.